mendelt/reval/docs/src/json/index.md

 }
 ```

+# Expressions

+Expressions are written as a key-value pair in json, the key is the name of the expression and the value is either one parameter if the expression only takes one parameter.
+In most cases expressions take more than one parameter so the value will be a list.

+Expression names are in lower-case.

-## Values
+## Value Expressions
 The simpelest expressions are value expressions.
 Reval values can have different types and there is one value expression for each type.
-The primitive types that Reval uses are `String`, `Int`, `Decimal`, `Float` and `Bool` and there are expressions for each of these.
+The primitive types that Reval uses are `String`, `Int`, `Decimal`, `Float` and `Bool` and there are expressions for each of these;

 ```json
 { "string": "This is a string value" }